ibrahimabdellatif/Library-Management-System/README.md

 5. Run the application with your preferred IDE or using the command line with `mvn spring-boot:run` or `./gradlew bootRun`.

 ---

-### When You Try to Upate Book, Patron and BorrowingRecord You can pass the full object or just the field that you want to update.
+#### When You Try to Upate Book, Patron and BorrowingRecord You can pass the full object or just the field that you want to update.
-### If you don't add 'when use Put to update' a specific return Date for Borrowing it will update it auto to take date for today 'LocalDate.now'
+#### If you don't add 'when use Put to update' a specific return Date for Borrowing it will update it auto to take date for today 'LocalDate.now'.
 ---

 ### Example API Requests using Postman